TOP MESSAGE

 president04.jpeg

 Under "Challenge Global to 2030" our long-term vision for 2030, the Nichiha Group aims to go global for everything from development to procurement, production, sales, and logistics in the value chain, capital efficiency, risk management, and all other aspects of our business.
-To achieve this long-term vision, we have set as targets for the final year of the 1st Medium-Term Management Plan (FY2024 to FY2026) consolidated sales of ¥161.0 billion, operating profit of ¥16.5 billion, ROIC of 8%, and ROE of 9%, and are working with alacrity on the four following key strategies to attain these targets.
+To achieve this long-term vision, we have formulated the 1st Medium-Term Management Plan, covering the first three years from FY2024 through FY2026.
+Under the plan, we have identified four key strategies and are advancing a range of initiatives as outlined below.

 (1) Break Into Domestic and International Markets